In a previous post I already briefly hinted at this: wouldn’t it be cool to integrate popular pc-game mechanics in classroom labs?

 Senior Director, Developer Relations

 So let’s wait and see what the guys from channel9 can come up with.
-I’m pretty sure it will be way cooler than any of my tries .
+I’m pretty sure it will be way cooler than any of my tries.
 If one of you at channel9 is reading this: contact me if you want my advice J.

 Although having the possibility to integrate achievements in my classroom would be a big achievement on itself, let’s dream even a bit harder.
-What if other pc-game mechanics could be integrated to create a total “World of C#-craft” environment (a propos, when visualizing the actual game environment the avatar could walk in, go for a matrix-like, 1337 hacking, grungy look…not a whimsical world of trees, elves and smiling unicorns J ) ?
+What if other pc-game mechanics could be integrated to create a total “World of C#-craft” environment (apropos, when visualizing the actual game environment the avatar could walk in, go for a Matrix-like, 1337 hacking, grungy look…not a whimsical world of trees, elves and smiling unicorns J)?

-I could go on for ages on this (other ideas: integrate ability to work as a (raid)group to tackle harder problems using a TFS, restrict usage of certain ‘weapons’ (e.g. arrays, object initializers) depending on the quest, etc.) but for now, let’s see how an achievement based C# classroom can be build up and integrated in the existing labs.
+I could go on for ages on this (other ideas: integrate ability to work as a (raid)group to tackle harder problems using a TFS, restrict usage of certain ‘weapons’ (e.g. arrays, object initializers) depending on the quest, etc.) but for now, let’s see how an achievement based C# classroom can be build up and integrated into the existing labs.
 I’m all ears for ideas!